 A week later, Queen's Park were at Tynecastle Park in Edinburgh for a match with Heart of Midlothian.
 It was the first friendly game between the two clubs in eight years.
 A record attendance had been anticipated but, when it was learned on the Friday that Queen's would be without several leading players, interest waned somewhat.
 Nonetheless, there was a good crowd of 8,000 in attendance, despite heavy drizzle at the start of the game.
 Queen's Park took the lead when Wilkie deflected a John Gillespie shot through his own goal but David Russell then headed a deserved equaliser.
 Queen's then applied pressure but Hearts broke away and Willie Taylor gave them the lead with a great strike.
 The home side then went into a 3-1 lead when Andrew Baird failed to stop a soft George Hogg shot.
 After the interval, George McGowan pulled a goal back for the Spiders but a fairly even game ended in a 3-2 win for Hearts.
 By 20 minutes to go, it was so dark that it was almost impossible for the spectators to follow the play.

 On the same afternoon of the Tynecastle match, a weak Glasgow side was thrashed 7-2 by Sheffield at Olive Grove Park in the steel city.
 There were no Queen's Park players in the Glasgow team.
+Donald Sillars and Dyke Berry had been selected to play but were withdrawn by Queen's to be part of the team at Tynecastle.

 On Saturday 18 November 1893, Queen's Park and Cowlairs met at Hampden Park in the semi-final of the Glasgow Cup.
 The weather was stormy on the day and had an adverse effect on the play.
 Queen's had the benefit of the cold gusty wind in the first half but, despite creating a number of chances, could not score against a very physical Cowlairs outfit.
 As the second half progressed, Cowlairs began to assert themselves and took the lead with a John Shanks header from a free kick.
-Sam Lynch then doubled the lead from a scrimmage.
+Either George Scott or Sam Lynch then doubled the lead from a scrimmage.
 Queen's went all out in an attempt to rescue the situation but to no avail and the Scottish League Second Division team from the north of Glasgow secured a surprise 2-0 victory.
 In its match report, the Glasgow Herald expressed the view the Queen's Park were "insufficiently trained" as compared to professional sides such as Rangers, Hearts and Cowlairs.

 On the following Saturday, Queen's Park were at Langlands Park in Govan facing Linthouse in the first round of the final stage of the Scottish Cup.
 A crowd of 1,000 saw the Spiders ease to a 5-1 victory.
 Queen's were 4-1 ahead at half-time, with goals from Jimmy Hamilton (2), either Dyke Berry or Willie Lambie and an own goal.
 Campbell got the Linthouse goal just before the interval.
 There was only one goal in a more even second half and it was Dyke Berry who scored it.
+It was a much more spirited Queen's performance than a week previously.

 On the Saturday before Christmas, Queen's Park had a friendly game with Heart of Midlothian at Hampden Park.
 A crowd of around 2,000 saw Hearts take the lead against the run of play when Willie Taylor took advantage of a defensive mixup.
 Tommy Waddell hit the bar as Queen's pressed.
 An equaliser eventually arrived through Willie Lambie and then Jimmy Hamilton put the Spiders into the lead when he was quickest to a shot that rebounded off the bar.
 Five minutes into the second half, either Willie Michael or Willie Taylor drew the sides level and then Robert Gray put the Edinburgh men 3-2 ahead with a dipping shot.
 Willie Lambie then scored a splendid goal for Queen's Park but John Walker responded with a fourth goal for Hearts.
 After a great piece of play, Willie Lambie equalised yet again and, when William Gulliland fired home a terrific shot in 87 minutes, it looked as if Queen's had won the game.
 However, Hearts were not finished and Davie Baird scored in the dying seconds to make the final result a 5-5 draw.